Safe third country

 • Geographical proximity to the country of origin.

-The compatibility of such provision with the EU acquis should be further assessed, in particular by taking into consideration the CJEU Decision, C‑564/18 (19 March 2020) in which the Court ruled that “the transit of the applicant from a third country cannot constitute as such a valid ground in order to be considered that the applicant could reasonably return in this country”.[66]
+The compatibility of Article 91(1)(f) Asylum Code with the EU acquis should be further assessed, in particular taking into consideration the CJEU Decision in case C‑564/18 of 19 March 2020, in which the Court ruled that “the transit of the applicant from a third country cannot constitute as such a valid ground in order to be considered that the applicant could reasonably return in this country”.

-It is worth noting that since October 2021, the applications for international protection of asylum seekers originating from Syria, Afghanistan, Pakistan, Bangladesh and Somalia are deemed admissible whether a period of more than one year has elapsed since the applicants’ transit from the third country – Türkiye and the applicants have not maintained relations (economic, social, etc.) with that country during that period.
+It is worth noting that, since October 2021, applications for international protection of asylum seekers originating from Syria, Afghanistan, Pakistan, Bangladesh and Somalia are deemed admissible if a period of more than one year has elapsed since the applicants’ transit from the third country and the applicants have not maintained relations (economic, social, etc.) with that country during that period.
 Hence, it is considered that the precondition of the link as per Article 91(1)(f) of the Asylum Code is no longer fulfilled and as such it would be not reasonable for the applicants to return to that country.
-The aforementioned admissibility decisions are based on the internal Guidelines of the Asylum Service issued in October 2021, which have nevertheless not been made public to date.
+The aforementioned admissibility decisions are based on internal Guidelines of the Asylum Service issued in October 2021, which have nevertheless not been made public to date.

-As regards the subsequent applications after a safe third country decision, on 6 July 2021, the Ministry of Migration and Asylum issued a Circular as per which,
+As regards subsequent applications lodged upon rejection of a first application on safe third country grounds, the Ministry of Migration and Asylum issued a Circular on 6 July 2021, as per which:

-In these cases, the applicants were expected to provide new and substantial elements as to why Türkiye could not be considered a safe third country for them, albeit in the end, once the application was found admissible based on the new elements provided, the final judgment of the Asylum Service invoked the lapse of the one-year period as the basis on which the admissibility of the request was judged, in terms of the application of the safe third country concept.[68]
+In such cases, applicants were expected to provide new and substantial elements as to why Türkiye could not be considered a safe third country for them.
+In many of them, Asylum Service found the application admissible based on the new elements provided, taking into account that in the lapse of the one-year period between the decision of inadmissibility and the submission of the subsequent application, the applicant was staying in Greece in a way that a connection to Türkiye could no longer be established.[78]

 Moreover, as no provision on the methodology to be followed by the authorities in order to assess whether a country qualifies as a “safe third country” for an individual applicant, the compatibility of national legislation with Art.
-38 of the Directive 2013/32/EU should be assessed, in particular under the light of and the case law of the CJEU.[69]
-To this regard, it should also be also mentioned that the lack of a “methodology” provided by national law, could render the provision non-applicable.[70]
+38 of the Directive 2013/32/EU should be assessed, in particular in light of the case law of the CJEU.[79]
+In this regard, it should also be also mentioned that the lack of a “methodology” provided by national law, could render the provision non-applicable.[80]

-Respectively, the Appeals Committees find that the connection criteria can be considered established by taking into consideration inter alia the “large number of persons of the same ethnicity” living in Türkiye, the “free will and choice” of the applicants to leave Türkiye and “not organise their lives in Türkiye”, “ethnic and/or cultural bonds” without further specification, the proximity of Türkiye to Syria, and the presence of relatives or friends in Türkiye without effective examination of their status and situation there.
-Additionally, in line with the 2017 rulings of the Council of State,[72] transit from a third country, in conjunction with inter alia the length of stay in that country or the proximity of that country to the country of origin), is also considered by second instance decisions as sufficient for the fulfilment of the connection criteria.
-It should be recalled that in the case presented before the Council of State where the Court found that the connection criteria were fulfilled, that applicants had stayed in Türkiye for periods of one month and two weeks respectively.
+The Appeals Committees considers that the connection criteria can be established by taking into consideration inter alia the “large number of persons of the same ethnicity” living in Türkiye, the “free will and choice” of the applicants to leave Türkiye and “not organise their lives in Türkiye”, “ethnic and/or cultural bonds” without further specification, the proximity of Türkiye to Syria, and the presence of relatives or friends in Türkiye without effective examination of their status and situation there.
+Additionally, in line with the 2017 rulings of the Council of State,[82] transit from a third country, in conjunction with inter alia the length of stay in that country or the proximity of that country to the country of origin, is also considered in second instance decisions as sufficient for the fulfilment of the connection criteria.
+It should be recalled that in the case presented before the Council of State where the Court found that the connection criteria were fulfilled, that applicants had stayed in Türkiye for periods of one and a half month and one month respectively.

-[1] In LH the CJEU examined the compatibility of said provision with Article 38(2) of the Recast Asylum Procedures Directive 2013/32/EU and ruled that ‘the transit of the applicant from a third country cannot constitute as such a valid ground in order to be considered that the applicant could reasonably return in this country’, C-564/18 (19 March 2020).
+[1] In case C-564/18 (LH v Bevándorlási és Menekültügyi Hivatal) of 19 March 2020, the CJEU examined the compatibility of said provision with Article 38(2) of the Recast Asylum Procedures Directive 2013/32/EU and ruled that ‘the transit of the applicant from a third country cannot constitute as such a valid ground in order to be considered that the applicant could reasonably return in this country’, available at: https://bit.ly/3w4pWUe.
 Moreover, contrary to Article 38(2) of the Directive, national law does not foresee the methodology to be followed by the authorities in order to assess whether a country qualifies as a ‘safe third country’ for an individual applicant.

 [2] Article 91(3) of the Asylum Code.